-S. No. Type of waste Source and quantity Current Disposal method Audit Review 1 Solid waste Toilets-Biodegradable waste of 20kg per week Led in the storm water drains 2 Liquid waste Toilets, washbasins - Around 200 - 250 litres per week during general times and 50 litres at present Recycled water from STP treatment is used in toilet flush 3 E- waste Computers - Non- biodegradable waste as per the annual year usage MoU with Kuldeep E-Waste Mgmt for collection and recycling of E waste.
-CONTINUE - with the current 4 Dry waste in form of leaves Open space & plantations, papers - Non biodegradable waste of 6kg per week Dry and wet wastes are collected in separate containers, these are later converted into Compost and reused as fertilizer. practice 5 Bio- waste Premises - general quantity (Sanitary vending machine) Snowy Burn Sanitary Napkin Burning Incinerator'(upgraded version) has been installed washroom for safe disposal of sanitary pads
+S. No. Type of waste Source and quantity Current Disposal method Audit Review 1 Solid waste Toilets-Biodegradable waste of 20kg per week Led in the storm water drains 2 E- waste Computers - Non- biodegradable waste as per the annual year usage MoU with Kuldeep E-Waste Mgmt for collection and recycling of E waste.
+3 Dry waste in form of leaves Open space & plantations, papers - Non biodegradable waste of 6kg per week Dry and wet wastes are collected in separate containers , these are later converted into Compost and reused as fertilizer.
+CONTINUE - with the current practice